Looking for "the best" IVF clinic abroad?

 IVF Success Rates – Reality vs False Hope, IVF with own eggs, a woman aged 35-40.

-IVF Success rates – what should you consider
+IVF success rates – what you should consider

 In particular, you should know how the statistics were calculated.
 IVF Success rates with your own oocytes should be presented per woman’s age.
 Usually, the age is divided into the following ranges: <35, 35-37, 38-40, 41-42, 43-44, and over 44 years.
 Why is it so important?
 The woman’s age has a decisive impact on IVF success rates.
 Age and success rate are diametrically opposed.
 The age of a woman is much less important in the case of IVF program success using donor’s eggs.
 Another element is the cause of the patient’s infertility: depending on the reason, the success rate can change significantly.